The Santa Clause: Plot

-Following an uneventful evening at Denny's, Scott and Charlie are awakened that night by a noise on the roof.
-In his investigation, Scott startles a man wearing a Santa suit standing on the roof, who slips and falls to his death.
-The man's body vanishes, leaving behind a red suit and business card stating that if anything were to happen to the man, the responsible party should don his suit and resume his mission.
-Scott and Charlie are surprised to find a sleigh and reindeer perched on the roof.
-At Charlie's request, Scott reluctantly dons the suit and spends the rest of the night delivering gifts before the reindeer take them to the North Pole.
-The head elf, Bernard, explains that by putting on the suit, Scott is subject to a legal technicality known as "The Santa Clause", and has accepted all of Santa's duties and responsibilities.
-Bernard gives Scott eleven months to get his affairs in order before reporting back to the North Pole on Thanksgiving.
-Confused and overwhelmed, Scott changes into the pajamas provided to him and falls asleep.
+Scott and Charlie are awakened that night by a noise on the roof.
+While investigating, Scott startles Santa Claus, who falls off the roof and dies.
+Santa's body vanishes, leaving behind a red suit and business card stating that if anything were to happen to him, someone should put on the suit and the reindeer will know what to do.
+Scott and Charlie find Santa's sleigh and reindeer on the roof.
+At Charlie's request, Scott reluctantly dons the suit and delivers gifts before the reindeer take them to the North Pole.

-The next morning, Scott awakes in his own bed and believes the previous night's events were a dream, but realizes he is still wearing the pajamas given to him.
-Charlie, recalling what had happened, is convinced that his father is the new Santa Claus, and his proud expression of this arouses disbelief and concern in Laura, Neil, and the school staff.
+It turns out that, by putting on the suit, Scott is subject to a legal technicality known as "The Santa Clause," and has accepted all of the late Santa's duties and responsibilities.
+The head elf, Bernard, gives Scott eleven months to get his affairs in order before reporting back to the North Pole on Thanksgiving.
+Overwhelmed, Scott changes into the pajamas provided to him and falls asleep.
+The next morning, Scott awakes in his own bed and believes the previous events were a dream, but realizes he is still wearing the pajamas given to him.
+Charlie is proud that his father is the new Santa Claus, and this arouses concern in Laura, Neal, and the school staff.
 Scott, not wanting to destroy Charlie's newfound enthusiasm, asks him to keep their North Pole trip a secret.

-Over the next year, Scott undergoes a drastic and inexplicable transformation; he gains an extraordinary amount of weight and develops an increased fondness for sweets, particularly milk and cookies.
-He develops a thick white beard that instantly regrows after shaving, and his hair turns white in spite of attempts to dye it.
+Over the next year, Scott undergoes a drastic transformation; he gains weight and develops an increased fondness for sweets, particularly milk and cookies.
+He develops a white beard that instantly regrows after shaving, and his hair turns white in spite of attempts to dye it.
 During a meeting with his company, Scott is angered at a proposal to advertise a toy military tank by showing Santa riding it.
-He also begins to recount 'naughty' and 'nice' children by name when he sees them.
-After Laura and Neil witness children wanting to sit on Scott's lap at Charlie's soccer game, they assume Scott is deliberately misleading Charlie and decide to have a judge suspend Scott's visitation rights.
-On Thanksgiving night, a devastated Scott goes to Laura and Neil's house to see Charlie one last time.
-Charlie, desperate to help Scott realize how important he is to the children of the world, shows Scott a magical snow globe that Bernard had given him, finally convincing Scott that he really is Santa.
-When Laura and Neil allow Scott a minute to talk to Charlie alone, Bernard appears and transports him and Charlie to the North Pole.
-Thinking Scott has kidnapped Charlie, Laura and Neil call the police.
+Scott also begins to recount "naughty" and "nice" children by name when he sees them.
+After Laura and Neal witness children wanting to sit on Scott's lap at Charlie's soccer game, they assume Scott is deliberately misleading Charlie and suspend Scott's visitation rights.

+On Thanksgiving, a devastated Scott goes to Laura and Neal's house to see Charlie one last time.
+Charlie, desperate to help Scott realize how important he is to the children of the world, shows him a magical snow globe (a gift from Bernard), convincing Scott that he really is Santa.
+When Laura and Neal allow Scott a minute to talk to Charlie alone, Bernard appears and transports father and son to the North Pole.
+Thinking Scott has kidnapped Charlie, Laura and Neal summons the police.